Zillode/AndroidGalleryGC/README.md

 What is this?
 -------------

 Is your phone storage running low?
-Do you need to remove a lot of old pictures and movies?
+Do you need to clean a lot of old pictures and movies?
 Do you feel that manually selecting the items in your gallery one by one is too slow?
 Do you already have a backup of all your items in the cloud or on your pc?

-If the answer to above questions is 'yes', then this is the app for you!
-The Gallery Garbage Collector will automatically look for old pictures and movies on your phone and delete them (with your confirmation).
+If the answer to above questions is _yes_, then this is the app for you! **The Gallery Garbage Collector will automatically select old pictures and movies on your phone and propose to delete them**.

 How do I use it?
 ----------------

 Install the app on your Android phone, select the oldest date of items you want to preserve and click clean!
 The application will provide you with more information (e.g. a checkbox list of all files that will be removed and the total amount of memory that will be freed).

 License
 -------
 Gallery Garbage Collector for Android

 Copyright (c) 2013 Hoste Lode, GPLv3

 This program is free software: you can redistribute it and/or modify